1101712/an-online-quiz/README.md

 ## overview

 This project is a web-based logic quiz designed to test users' logical and reasoning skills.
-Users can interact with a series of logic-based questions, view the rules, and provide feedback.
-Each question offers multiple-choice answers.
-The quiz tracks the user's score and displays a result at the end, based on this score.
-The user interface is updated as the user progresses through the quiz.
+Users can interact with a series of logic-based questions, view the rules, and provide feedback upon completion. <br>
+Each question in the quiz presents multiple-choice answers, and the system keeps track of the user's score.
+At the end of the quiz, the user receives a result based on their total score.
+The user interface dynamically updates as the user progresses through the quiz, reflecting real-time performance.<br>
+A significant enhancement in this version is the incorporation of client-side email validation in the feedback form.
+Now, the system checks the validity of the email provided by the user in real-time, and provides immediate feedback if the email format doesn't comply with the standard format, improving the overall user experience.<br>

-Moreover, the latter part of the script is dedicated to a star-rating feedback system.
-It listens for click events on each star and updates the visual display of the stars, as well as a hidden input value.
-This feedback system allows users to rate the quiz after they complete it.
+Furthermore, the project features a star-rating feedback system.
+This system listens for click events on each star and updates the visual display of the stars, as well as a hidden input value.
+This interactive and visual feedback system allows users to rate their experience with the quiz once they complete it. <br>
+Behind the scenes, we've also made significant improvements to the JavaScript logic to ensure the smooth functioning of the quiz and the feedback form, and prevent any conflicts between the two.
+We have separated the feedback page and the quiz page by adding a body id attribute to the HTML structure, allowing the different JavaScript functionalities to operate independently of each other.

 ![This is a screenshot of pages of the website](assets/images/screens.jpg "This is a screenshot of pages of the website")

 ## Features

 - Home Page: The home page introduces users to the quiz, providing them with the opportunity to test their logic.
 - Rules Page: The Rules page helps users familiarize themselves with the quiz structure, including how to answer questions, the scoring system, and how results are presented.
 - Feedback Page: The Feedback page offers users a platform to leave star ratings and textual feedback about their experiences with the quiz.

 ## Existing Features

 - Navigation Bar
-  - Featured on all three page and is identical in each page to allow for easy navigation.
+  - Featured on all three page and is identical in each, allowing for easy navigation.
-  - This section will allow users to easily navigate with all devices without having to revert to the previous page via the "back" button.
+  - This section allows users to easily navigate with all devices without having to revert to the previous page via the "back" button.
 - Logic Quiz
-  - The core feature of this application is a logic quiz.
-It is designed with various logical questions that test the user's ability to deduce and infer from the given information.
+  - The core feature of this application is a logic quiz designed with various logical questions that test the user's ability to deduce and infer from the given information.
 - Multiple Choice Questions
   - Each question in the quiz is a multiple-choice question.
 Users can choose one of the given options as their answer.
 - Automated Scoring